pysb/pysb/doc/rulesprimer.rst

 *species* and constitute what we describe as *rules*.
 The specific details of how species and rules are specified can vary across different rules-based modeling approaches.
-In PySB we have chosen to ascribe to the approaches found in `BioNetGen`_ and `Kappa`_, but other approaches are certainly possible for advanced users interested in modifying the source code.
+In PySB we have chosen to ascribe to the approaches found in `BioNetGen`_ and `Kappa`_, but other approaches are certainly possible for advanced users interested in modifying the source codbe.
 Each rule, describing the interaction between *species* or sets of *species* must be assigned a set of *parameters* associated with the nature of the *rule*.
 Given that `BioNetGen`_ and `Kappa`_ both describe interactions using a mass-action kinetics formalism, the *parameters* will necessarily consist of reaction rates.
 In what follows we describe how a model can be instantiated in PySB, how *species* and *rules* are specified, and how to run a simple simulation.

 Section